nfmoore/azureml-mlops-example-scenarios/.github/docs/step-by-step.md

 You will need to create a resource group for resources associated with `Staging` and `Production` environments.
 The same or separate resource groups can be used.
 Once these have been created a service principal must be created with a `contributor` role assigned to each resource group.

-> Tip: if the aim is to setup a proof-of-concept, use a single resource group for simplicity.
+> **_Note_**: The aim of this demo is to setup a simple proof-of-concept, therefore a single resource group is used.
+If separate resources groups are required, the follow instructions/steps will need updated.

 ![1](./images/01.png)